KorenLeslieCohen/node-express-app/README.md

-This is a step by step tutorial for building a web application using Node.js, Express.js and MongoDB.
+This is a simple application built with Node.js, Express.js and MongoDB.
+This app corresponds with a tutorial I prepared.
 The full tutorial can be read on my blog at:

-Node.js Tutorial: Getting Started with Node, Express and MongoDB
+<a href="" target="_blank">Node.js Tutorial: Getting Started with Node, Express and MongoDB</a>